Limit Theorems for step reinforced random walks with regularly varying memory: Introduction

-The proof of invariance principle under a restricted range of the subcritical regime considered in~\cite{bertenghi2024universal} used a truncation argument.
+The proof of invariance principle under a restricted range of the subcritical regime, considered in~\cite{bertenghi2024universal}, used a truncation argument.
 We provide a unified argument for the invariance principle, which works as long as $\{v_n\}$ is unbounded.
-The proof clearly motivates the decomposition of the process using the relevant martingales and the contribution from each of them.
-It does not require truncation, but for the process convergence, tightness at $0$ is obtained by carefully showing the scaled RVSRRW process to be uniformly equicontinuous in probability.
+The proof clearly motivates the decomposition of the process using relevant martingales and the contribution from each of them.
+It does not require truncation, but for the process convergence, tightness at $0$ is obtained by carefully showing the scaled SRRW-RVM process to be uniformly equicontinuous in probability.
+See Lemma~\ref{lem: equi unif cont}.